 Are you a self storage owner looking at capital improvements to increase income?
-The team at Forge would love to help you in this process.
+The team at Forge would love to help with assessing your self storage property.
 All existing self storage properties will eventually need capital improvements and/or redevelopment.
 This means making improvements to an existing facility to maximize its physical and economic performance and preserve asset value.1 Buildings suffer from general wear and tear over time, and sometimes you just need to upgrade to keep up with the current trends.
 For this reason, it’s important to regularly assess your site for potential upgrades, maintenance, and expansion.
 This blog will discuss what goes into developing a plan, including why these measures are important and their impact on facility value.

 To begin, it’s helpful to understand the “why” of investing in capital improvements.
 The two most common ones are to attract new customers and to improve the current customer experience.2 Other factors to consider include how well your facility competes in its market, current condition of the facility’s units, and opportunities for growth.

-The first step in determining whether or not to invest in capital improvements is to develop a plan after doing an honest assessment of your property.
+The first step in determining whether or not to invest in capital improvements is to develop a plan after assessing your self storage property.

 Create a maintenance checklist for your facility broken into daily, weekly, monthly, and yearly tasks.
 This will help you assess areas of need.